nationalarchives/tdr-dev-documentation/beta-architecture/beta-architecture.md

 This is currently done by our Digital Preservation Service.
 Following this change it will be done by our Digital Selection and Transfer Service.
 At the moment, TDR generates a system reference (UUID) which is not readily citeable and does not persist into the preservation system or Discovery.
 The reference generator service will be used to assign citeable references.

+## Initial assumptions (historic)

+* We don't yet need to integrate TDR with any other systems, though we might reuse the login system to let department users view their own records
+* Series and departments won't need to be updated very often, so for MVP it's OK for this to be a developer task, even though eventually we might build an admin UI or integrate with the planned catalogue API
+* Data stored in the export bucket can be transferred to the preservation system